node-lightning/node-lightning/docs/routines/createFundingTx.md

 Inputs:

--   `feerate_per_kw`
+-   `Channel`
     -   `funding_satoshis`
--   `funding_pubkey` from funder
+    -   `funding_pubkey` from `open_channel`
--   `funding_pubkey` from fundee
+    -   `funding_pubkey` from `accept_channel`

 Calls:

--   `obtainUtxo`
--   `obtainChangeAddress`
+-   `walletFundTx`

-Constructs a transaction with one or more inputs sufficient to cover the `funding_satoshis` value.
+Constructs a partial transaction with one or more inputs sufficient to cover the `funding_satoshis` value.
 Contains one or more outputs, one of which must be the funding output.
 The funding transaction is defined [BOLT 3](https://github.com/lightning/bolts/blob/master/03-transactions.md#funding-transaction-output).
 This funding output must be a P2WSH output script matching:

     ```
     2 <pubkey1> <pubkey2> 2 OP_CHECKMULTISIG